kesavananbu/boiler-plate/adguardhome/readme.txt

   sudo systemctl enable firewallblocker.service sudo systemctl start firewallblocker.service

-So whenever you add the ip or iplist in the disallowist client ips in the AdguardHome -> Settings -> DNS Settings [Disallowed clients]
+So whenever you add/update the ip or iplist in the disallowist client ips in the AdguardHome -> Settings -> DNS Settings [Disallowed clients] automatically updates the ip blocklist in the firewall-cmd